Confusion abounds in the SAP ecosystem, especially when it comes to the SAP cloud.

 Cloud Platform architecture components, requirements

 One major component of SAP is the Neo platform, which closely resembles other infrastructure-as-a-service offerings, Arbeeny said.
-Neo requires organizations to have skills and tools for operating system administration and security, monitoring and management, as well as the knowledge to their own disaster recovery, scalability, capacity and high availability.
+Neo requires organizations to have skills and tools for operating system administration and security, monitoring and management, as well as the knowledge to plan their own disaster recovery, scalability, capacity planning and high availability.

 The other major component of SAP Cloud Platform is Cloud Foundry, which can be hosted in the SAP cloud and in the clouds of other providers, such as AWS and Google.